AgriOps

 Advantages

-• No specialist equipment — just your phone camera
+• No specialist equipment — just a smartphone

 Limitations